The Reformation in a nutshell

 On this day in 1517, Martin Luther nailed a list of grievances against the Catholic Church onto the door of a chapel in Wittenberg, Germany.
 His “Ninety-five Theses” – as they are known - protested against what he considered to be clerical abuses, such as the Pope’s sale of reprieves from penance, or indulgences.

-With the act of nailing his grievances to the chapel door, German monk Luther triggered a massive political, social and upheaval that would last for more than two centuries.
+With the act of nailing his grievances to the chapel door, German monk Luther triggered a massive political, social and religious upheaval that would last for more than two centuries.

 The Reformation was a very important movement for religious freedom throughout the world.
 At the end of the Reformation in the 1700s many thousands had died in wars fought in support of religious freedom and the Catholic Church was no longer the single source of spiritual authority that it had once been, and the Protestant movement had been born.